Accumulated precipitation data for agriculture

 Posted on 14 Sep 2017

-Along with precipitation amounts, the number of days with precipitation a month or a year is also a significant climatic index.
-Plants are sensitive about a matter whether a given precipitation amount falls at once during only several days or it rains often and a precipitation amount is distributed comparatively evenly throughout a month.
-For instance, even one great downpour in a prairie area in summer has a little ability to improve an arid situation.
+Along with precipitation amounts, the number of days with precipitation in a month or a year is also a significant climatic index.
+Plants are sensitive to whether a given precipitation amount falls all at once during just a few days, or it rains often and the amount is distributed comparatively evenly throughout a month.
+For instance, even one great downpour in a prairie area in summer has little ability to improve an arid situation.

-Employing a data set of a precipitation amount and a number of days one can calculate an accumulated precipitation amount for any region during a specific period of time.
+By employing a data set of a precipitation amounts and a number of days, one can calculate an accumulated precipitation amount for any region during a specific period of time.